November 17, 2017

 Get familiar with the DASH diet.

-Flavor food with garlic, lemon or lime juice, hot peppers or fresh herbs — all pack a lot of flavor without salt.
+Flavor food with garlic, lemon or lime juice, hot peppers or fresh herbs.
+All of these pack a lot of flavor without salt.

 2. Get plenty of exercise.

-If you get very little (or no) physical activity, learning to work some into your daily routine will give a boost to your health.
+If you get very little (or no) physical activity, learning to work some into your daily routine will improve your health.
 There are ways to gently ease into an exercise routine to avoid injury and burnout.

 You don’t need an hour or more of intense sweating to get the benefits of physical activity.
 Squeezing it in in short bursts counts, too.
 Once you are in the habit of a daily workout – even if it’s just a stroll – you’ll discover the nice side benefits of regular walking, things that help manage stress.